frankkennedy/franciskennedy-digital-portfolio/Projects.md

 - Negotiated licenses required for the work to move fast

 **Impact:**
-- New Data Infrastructure allowed team to access data using automated tools
+- New Data Infrastructure allowed team to access data using automation tools
-- New
-- Recovered time team spent updating Dashboard($20k per year) direct savings
 - Incorporated DMBOK best practices for data management ensuring data is defined, accurate, and secure

-**Tech:** _Snowflake, SQL, Tableau, Workday, Alteryx, Collibra
+**Tech:** Snowflake, SQL, Workday, Collibra